OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/sto.md

 ---
 title: sto
-description: Page about the Stochastic Oscillator (STO) function in the OpenBB library.
+description: "Page about the Stochastic Oscillator (STO) function in the OpenBB library."
   It includes information about calculating momentum indicators, source code, parameters, and what it returns.
 keywords: